 How to make a bicycle handlebar higher.
-Raise the steering wheel meride
+Raise the steering wheel of Merida

-A properly adjusted handlebar will provide the rider with a comfortable ride.
+A properly adjusted handlebar will provide the cyclist with a comfortable ride.
 Only under this condition will the cyclist be able to show his full potential.
 Growing children also need to adjust their bike handlebars every year.
-Luckily, all you need is a hex wrench, a few spacer rings, and 5-10 minutes to get the handlebars right.
+Luckily, all you need is a hex wrench, some spacers, and 5-10 minutes to get the steering wheel adjusted correctly.

 Method 1: Adjusting the steering wheel on a threadless steering column

-1. Know that threadless steering column can also be adjusted.
-In order to save the bike from unnecessary weight, most stems do not have enough room.
-If you need to greatly change the height of the steering wheel, you need to buy a new stem.
-If you have a serious problem, like you can't reach the handlebars or the handlebars are too close, look for a stem that's longer or shorter.
+1. Know that it is threadless steering column can also be adjusted.
+To keep unnecessary weight off your bike, most stems don't have enough space.
+If you need to change the handlebar height significantly, you need to buy a new stem.
+If you have a serious problem, such as being unable to reach the handlebars or the handlebars being too close, look for a longer or shorter stem.

-• There is a large bolt on top of the threadless headset and 2 smaller bolts to help secure the stem.
+• On top of the threadless steering column there is a large bolt and 2 smaller bolts that will help secure the stem.

-2. Adjust the stem height to a comfortable level, not the correct position.
-The body is an excellent judge in the adjustment case.
-The back should not be hunched or leaning back.
-The arms should be slightly bent at the elbows.
+2. Adjust stem height to a comfortable level, not to the correct position.
+The body is an excellent judge in the matter of regulation.
+The back should not be slouched or tilted back.
+Your arms should bend slightly at the elbows.
 In any case, ride in a position that is comfortable.
-Ask a friend to hold the bike front wheel between your legs) while you sit down to check the steering wheel.
+Ask a friend to hold the bike ( front wheel between your legs) while you sit down to check the steering wheel.

-• Cyclists have handlebars low so they can lean over.
+• Cyclists have their handlebars low so they can lean over.

 • For normal driving, the steering wheel is level with the seat or higher.

-3. Loosen stem pinch bolts with hex wrench.
-These bolts hold the handlebars on the bike and need to be removed to place the handlebars higher or lower.
+3. Loosen the stem pinch bolts using a hex wrench.
+These bolts hold the handlebars to the bike and need to be removed to position the handlebars higher or lower.

-5. Pull the stem off the frame.
-Slowly remove the handlebar, being as careful as possible not to pull or bend the wires connected to the frame by the derailleur.
-They sag slightly, but in order not to risk it, it is better to roll the bike to a table or chair, put the handlebars on it so that it is closer to the bike.
+5. Pull the stem out of the frame.
+Slowly remove the handlebars, being as careful as possible, being careful not to pull or bend the wires connected to the frame by the handlebar.
+They sag slightly, but to play it safe, it’s better to roll the bike to a table or chair and put the handlebars on it so that it is closer to the bike.

-6. Add or remove additional spacer rings to achieve the desired height.
-All you need to adjust is the handlebar height.
+6. Add or remove additional spacers to achieve desired height.
+All that needs to be adjusted is the height of the handlebars.
 The rings are quite small.
-They make it easy to choose desired height.
-The tapered portion at the bottom of the stem that connects to the frame cannot be removed.
-You can buy spacer rings at any time to increase the height.
+With their help you can easily select the desired height.
+The tapered part at the bottom of the stem that connects to the frame cannot be removed.
+You can purchase additional spacer rings at any time to increase the height.

-7. Put the steering wheel with the take-out on the spacer wheels.
+7. Place the steering wheel with the stem on the spacer wheels.
 Don't worry about not being able to reattach everything perfectly.
-If the extra rings have been removed, put them on top of the stem so as not to lose them.
+If the extra rings have been removed, place them on top of the stem to avoid losing them.
 The stem bolt will secure them.

-• If you are working on fragile parts, such as a carbon fiber frame, it is worth using a diametric wrench so as not to break anything.
+• If you're working on fragile parts, like a carbon fiber frame, it's worth using a torque wrench to make sure you don't break anything.

 • Make sure the steering wheel moves freely.
-If not, gradually loosen the bolt until the steering wheel can be turned freely.
+If not, you need to gradually loosen the bolt until the steering wheel can be turned freely.

 9. Align the stem with the front wheel.
 Stand on the bike as if you are about to sit on it.
 Point the front wheel straight ahead.
-Close one eye and adjust the handlebar and mid with wheel.
-Make sure to do this in order to control the turns.
+Close one eye and adjust the steering wheel and the middle with the wheel.
+This must be done to control turns.

 • If there is a problem that the steering wheel does not stay in place, tighten the nuts to move it with more force, but the steering wheel will move independently of the wheel.

-• Tighten the bolts when the steering wheel is level.
+• Tighten the bolts once the steering wheel is level.

-10. Check how level the steering column is..
-Remember that the steering column is the connection of several parts at once (handlebar, stem, front wheel, fork) that turns the bike itself.
+10. Check how level the steering column is.
+Remember that the steering column is a combination of several parts at once (handlebar, stem, front wheel, fork) that turns the bike itself.
 The top bolt is attached to the steering column and it affects the turns.
-To test it, stand with the bike between your legs and apply the brake.
-Roll the wheel back and forth, feel if there is any wobbly weird movement under your arms.
-If present, loosen the side bolts and tighten the top bolt, then tighten the side bolts to check again.
+To check it, stand with the bike between your legs and apply the brake.
+Roll the wheel back and forth, feel if there is any wobbling strange movement under your hands.
+If present, loosen the side bolts and tighten the top bolt, then tighten the side bolts to double check.

-• If you do not have a good sense of properly tightened nuts, loosen the bolt a little.
+• If you do not have a strong sense of properly tightening the nuts, loosen the bolt a little.
 You can also use a torque wrench - a wrench with an adjustable and measurable dynamometer (torque).

-1. Make sure the bike has a threaded headset.
-A threaded headset has a continuous metal piece (stem) that extends from the frame and slopes forward.
+1. Make sure your bike has a threaded steering column.
+A threaded headset has a continuous piece of metal (the stem) extending from the frame, angled forward.
 It connects to the steering wheel.
-Where the stem disconnects from the frame, there is a nut and bolt at the top of the stem.
-These offsets are easy to adjust.
-Single speed bikes, fixed gear bikes, and older bikes have them.
+Where the stem disconnects from the frame there is a nut and bolt at the top of the stem.
+These stems are easy to adjust.
+Single speed bikes, fixed gear bikes and older bikes have them.

 • Some bikes don't have a nut, just a bolt at the top of the stem.